aiman-al-masoud/deixiscript/docs/presentation/index.md

 Past experiences with new paradigms (such as Aspect Oriented Programming) have shown that it is possible to incorporate new ideas from natural languages into the artificial ones.

 # Existing Work (maybe timeline)
-    - Literate Programming
-    - Metafor
     - Pegasus
     - CAL
     - SN
     - Inform 7
+    - Literate Programming?
+    - Metafor?

 # Essence of Naturalistic Programming
     - high-level/low-level integration